 Since 2007, over 63,000 cases of potential human trafficking were reported to the National Human Trafficking Hotline and found in all 50 states, D.C. and U.S. territories.
 Ohio is currently ranked 5th in the country for the number of cases that are reported to the hotline each year.
 IJPC knows that human trafficking happens in our community and we are working to create more modern day abolitionists through our education and advocacy programs.

 IJPC opposes all forms of sex and labor trafficking.
 According to the Trafficking Victims Protections Act of 2000, human trafficking is defined as the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, debt bondage, sex acts, sale of body organs, or slavery.

 We believe that human trafficking is a violation of a person’s human rights and an affront to the inherent dignity of every human being.
-Though outlawed long ago and considered something of the past, human trafficking is nothing less than modern-day slavery.
 Traffickers prey on the most vulnerable members of society, exploiting their circumstances and desire for a better life by tricking them with promises of safety, shelter, employment, or education.